IMF sees higher global growth, warns of deflation risks

 WASHINGTON The International Monetary Fund raised its global growth forecast for the first time in nearly two years on Tuesday, saying fading economic headwinds should permit advanced nations to pick up the mantle of growth from emerging markets.

-But the IMF warned richer nations were still growing below full capacity, and it added the spectre of deflation to its long list of risks that could derail the nascent recovery.
+But the IMF warned richer nations were still growing below full capacity, and it added the specter of deflation to its long list of risks that could derail the nascent recovery.

 In an update to its World Economic Outlook report, the Fund predicted the global economy would grow 3.7 percent this year, 0.1 percentage point higher than its October projection.
 It said it sees growth of 3.9 percent in 2015.